golemfactory/yagna-zksync/README.md

     - transaction fees will be payed from the withdrawn funds
       - Example: withdraw 10$ in value, pay 0.05$ to the network, receive 9.95$ in ethereum wallet

+## Components

+zkSync exists of the following components:

+- Client library
+- Contracts
+- Provider

+### Client library

+The (client library)[https://github.com/matter-labs/zksync/tree/master/js/zksync.js] is the gateway between yagna and the zkSync network.
+It is currently written in JavaScript, but the Rust version is on the roadmap ( At GF or ML ) The library providers easy to use methods to call the (Provider)[#provider].

+### Contracts

+The (contracts)[https://github.com/matter-labs/zksync/blob/master/contracts/contracts] are used to produce the blocks and govern the network.
+The (Main contract)[] handles new blocks, deposits/withdraws and exists The (Gov contract)[] handles what ERC20 tokens are available and management of validators

+### Provider

+The provider is a server that serves the API's for the clients to use.
+It also serves as a back-bone for the zkSync network: collecting transactions, creating and validation of blocks.
+In the best case scenario we could run these Providers on the Golem network.
+But for now we can start with ML's infrastructure and upgrade to GF infrastructure when required.

 ## Steps

 - [x] Describe happy user flow abstract and from yagna
+- [x] Describe `zkSync` components and their applicability to yagna
 - [ ] Write examples to use the javascript library like yagna would use it
 - [ ] Write rust client library for zkSync
 - [ ] Write examples to run a full local dev environment